grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 ## About

-The Fragment Audio Server is a program which is able to do very fast real-time audio synthesis, it run alongside the web application to produce sounds.
+The Fragment Audio Server is a program which is able to do fast real-time audio synthesis, it run alongside the web application to produce sounds.

 The audio server **must be launched to output any audio**, it will listen to 127.0.0.1:3003 by default and will use the default audio device.
 This can be changed by passing command line arguments when launched.